 Yes, the university’s contracted travel agencies can assist with companion/family travel.
 However, please keep in mind their primary responsibility is to service university sponsored/business-related travel.
 The consultants do not specialize in vacation travel.
 If your request exceeds their capacity, you will be referred to a vacation/leisure consultant.
-Also, keep in mind, service fees will apply to personal travel/companionsContent Here
+Also, keep in mind, service fees will apply to personal travel/companions.

 It is the responsibility of the hosting department to ensure that all guests of the University are aware of UW Travel Policies.
-Guests should be provided a copy of the University’s Visitor Travel Guide prior to scheduling travel.
+Guests should be provided a copy of the one of the University’s Visitor Travel Guide prior to scheduling travel.
 If the guest books outside of policy, please reach out to your campus travel manager to inquire about obtaining an approved Travel Policy Exception.

 Short’s does offer a low fare guarantee for all individual/live sell airline tickets.
 However, due to the nature of group travel and the fact that fares found online are typically for single travelers, the fare match/guarantee will not apply to groups.

 Short’s Low Fare Guarantee